susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![Merry Christmas][D22.2]
 #### My quote of the day: Love and enjoy every moment of your life and every person that you have with you
 ![Walt Disney][D22.1]

+## Day 23 - D16 #60daysofudacity : Friday, December 25, 2020

+ 1. I continued with lesson 3 Linear Regression(3.20) I'm still exploring alteryx
+ 2. My quote of the day: "Santa Claus is anyone who loves another and seeks to make them happy; who gives himself by thought or word or deed in every gift that he bestows."

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Sampson @Avinash Kumar @Oluwatosin @Olga Gnatenko @hilsia @Vipul Aggarwal @Richard @Aarthi Alagammai @Viena Baca to continue with great enthusiasm in this learning challenge :purple_heart:

+#### My progress Day 23 - D16 #60daysofudacity
+![Advance Day 23][D23.1]
+#### My quote of the day: "Santa Claus is anyone who loves another and seeks to make them happy; who gives himself by thought or word or deed in every gift that he bestows."
+![Santa Claus][D23.2]